Bread Pudding with Caramel Sauce

 Yes, I know.
 This seems counterintuitive, but it’s going to ensure your bread doesn’t fall apart as it bakes with the custard.

-Pro tip: If you didn’t leave your brioche bread enough time to get stale, cut your bread and toast it in the oven until golden brown.
+If you didn’t leave your brioche bread enough time to get stale, slice it, then toast in the oven until golden brown.
 Let it cool completely before you make the bread pudding.

 Prepare the ingredients, and make the custard.

-First, spray your baking dish with nonstick baking spray, or rub it with butter.
+First, spray the baking dish with nonstick baking spray.
+You could also rub it with butter.
 This is essential in being able to remove the bread pudding from the pan, so don’t skip this step!

-Next, add the stale, cubed bread to your prepared dish.
+Next, add the stale bread cubes to your prepared dish.
 Make sure it’s in an even layer!

 In a large bowl, whisk together the eggs, Land O Lakes® Half & Half, milk, sugar, vanilla extract and salt.

-Pour the custard mixture over the bread.
+Pour the egg mixture over the bread.
 Use your hands or a rubber spatula to press the cubes down.
-We want to ensure they’re submerged in the custard so they can soak it all up!
+Ensure they’re fully submerged so they can soak it up!

 When the soak is completed, preheat the oven.